The Best Telescope For Beginners

 Best Deep Sky Objects:

-This list is very subjective, of course.
+This list is, of course, subjective.
 There are many more amazing deep-sky objects, including the Beehive Cluster and the Ring Nebula.
 It’s up to you to find and enjoy these amazing sights through your first telescope.

 Remember, don’t expect to see objects as you do in an astrophotography image!
 Through a telescope eyepiece, the objects will appear much dimmer and without color.